 In the Mule 3 application log given below, you will not find any such self-tuning capabilities for data processing.
-In order to scale-up the performance in Mule 3, profiling of the process is required, which is self-assigned in Mule 4.
+Profiling of the process is required to scale up the performance in Mule 3, which is self-assigned in Mule 4.

 Mule 4 – Boosting Innovation, Scalability, and Performance

 Mule 4 augments the speed of developers and cut short the integration time.
 Facilitating a single-thread pool of the entire application development flow, self-tuning of the runtime engine, enhanced message models, and effective streaming, Mule 4 boosts developer’s confidence and helps enterprises optimize performance.